demuth/computing-tutorial-short/README.md

-DUNE Computing Training Decmber 2021 edition
+DUNE Computing Training January 2023 edition
 ============================================

 This repository holds the source code of the webpage that is rendered [here](https://dune.github.io/computing-training-202112/).